SimBil91/diamondhandscoin/doc/build-osx.md

     or

-        cd ~/hubucoin/src
+        cd ~/diamondhandscoin/src
-        cp hubucoind /usr/local/bin/
+        cp diamondhandscoind /usr/local/bin/
-        cp hubucoin-cli /usr/local/bin/
+        cp diamondhandscoin-cli /usr/local/bin/

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Hubucoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, DiamondHandsCoin Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet